-Beneficiaries identified with refractive error issues are provided with low-cost spectacles and cataract patients are linked with the nearby government hospital c.
-Tuberculosis Awareness and Treatment
+Beneficiaries identified with refractive error issues are provided with low-cost spectacles and cataract patients are linked with the nearby government hospital for further treatment.

 In the reporting year 32,611 people availed vision screening facility out of which 17,082 people were identified with refractive error issue and 2,361 spectacles were distributed.